Bedrock-OSS/bedrock-wiki-legacy/scripting/game-tests.md

 ▸ **assertContainerContains**(`id`: *string*, `position`: [*BlockPos*](#interfacesblockpos)): *void*

-Asserts an error if there is a container with the specified item at the specified coordinates
+Asserts an error if there is a container with the given item at the given coordinates

 ##### Parameters: